 Assets are fully excluded from the calculation of annual income for the purpose of determining the tenant rent portion.
 Asset information is verified at initial eligibility for the purpose of determining income eligibility for assistance.
 Thereafter, information related to assets is not collected and income from assets is not considered as part of the income/rent calculation formula.

 Elimination of Earned Income Disallowance

 HACSB has eliminated the HUD Mandatory Earned Income Disallowance (EID) from the calculation of total tenant payment.
+This component does not apply to VASH program participants.

 Local Income Inclusions and Exclusions